soleym/ml-muscle-feature-extraction/tests/code/predict_ae_xgboost/README.md

-## Handcrafted Feature Extraction Test
+## Autoencoder + XGBoost Prediction Test

 # Introduction

-This test demonstrates extraction of handcrafted features from raw ultrasound RF data.
+This test demonstrates how to load a saved autoencoder + xgboost model, use it to make predictions for a sample dataset and save images with the model's prediction next to the labeling tool's automatic annotation.

 # Usage